rexey3s/octopress/source/_posts/2014-09-15-how-to-build-this-blog.markdown

 ---
 layout: post
-title: "How to build this blog"
+title: "How to build this blog - Part 1"
 date: 2014-09-15 13:19:42 +0700
 comments: true
 categories: [Tutorials]